 Summer is the time for families or visitors wanting to take advantage of the long daylight to explore the Alsatian countryside and the nearby Vosges mountains.

 As you may imagine, Riquewihr is a successful tourist destination in Alsace, France.
 But most of the tourists are only coming to Riquewihr for the day.
 At 6 o’clock in the evening, most of the visitors are gone and this beautiful village will be yours until late in the morning of the next day.
 The next pictures below are taken at approx 9:30 am… And finally, there is hardly any car traffic allowed in the narrow and picturesque streets of the historical village of Riquewihr.
-This means that your vacation rental apartment is in a priviledged place.
+This means that your vacation rental apartment is in a privileged place.

-Although in a very preserved area, Riquewihr is only 7 miles from Colmar and minutes from other famous alsatian villages like Ribeauvillé, Hunawihr, Eguisheim or Kaysersberg.
+Although in a very preserved area, Riquewihr is only 7 miles from Colmar and minutes from other famous Alsatian villages like Ribeauvillé, Hunawihr, Eguisheim or Kaysersberg.

 Simply walk out of your holiday apartment and go for beautiful walks in the forest and mountain or through some of the most famous vineyards in Alsace, the choice is yours!